The days of never-ending cold calls and knocking on literal doors are over.

 For many, the obvious answer is Facebook.
 There are something like 1.7 billion (with a B, guys) Facebook users out there, so chances are, your audience is there.

-But maybe your business is more creative-based and has images of products to showcase.
+But maybe your business is more creative-based and has images and visual brand to showcase.
 Your one platform may be Instagram.

 You have step-by-step tutorials on how to make something?
 YouTube may be your best bet.